amohamed11/anecdotalthoughts/content/pages/about.md

 Hi there 👋, I'm Anas.
 I work with software, write occasionally, and generally try to make stuff.

-I enjoy mucking about, this here is my tiny corner on the web, where I try colaesce my thoughts into readable form for some reason.
+I enjoy mucking about, and I try colaesce my thoughts into readable form for future reference.

 For what I'm up to recently, check out the (most likely out-of-date) [/now](/now) page.